-Meanwhile, heat water in a large pot to about 120°F.
+Meanwhile, heat water in a large pot to 120°F.

 Place the pan of curds in the large pot so that the water level surrounding the pan reaches the level of the curds inside.

 Gently stir the curds for 30 seconds, every 5 minutes or so, as the temperature of the curds slowly rises.
-Gentle stirring keeps the curds from sticking together (matting).
+Gentle stirring keeps the curds from matting.

-When the curds reach 100°F, increase the heat under the large pot until the curds reach 120°F. Hold the curds at this temperature for 25 to 30 minutes, stirring more vigorously every 5 minutes.
+When the curds reach 100°F, increase the heat under the large pot until the curds reach 120°F. Hold the curds at this temperature for 25-30 minutes, stirring more vigorously every 5 minutes.
 Most of the curds will be firm now.
-Squeeze a few curds to see if they are still soft in the center.
-(A little soft is OK; runny is not.)
+Squeeze a few curds.
+A little soft in the center is OK; runny is not.
 If curds are not firm enough, continue to hold at 120°F for an additional 5 minutes.